olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 You should see **gpfs** and **ccs** - the "top" of GPFS amd NFS respectively.

 Then, you can start a notebook in the directory of your choosing (relative to your user access).

+To do so, traverse the filesystem to your desired path and then click the "Python 3" notebook in the launcher page.
+This will launch the default notebook environment and store the notebook in your current path.

-In the example image below, I have launched a notebook in my **/ccs/proj/<proj>/<uid>/** directory:
+In the example image below, I have launched a notebook in my **/ccs/proj/<proj>/<uid>/** directory (the notebook filename is "Untitled.ipynb" - you can rename yours):

 .. image:: /images/jupyter/directory_example.png